 Remnants of World War II fortifications are scattered throughout coastal communities in Southcentral and Southwest Alaska.
-Experience this incredible history in person on an eight-day excursion through Unalaska/Port of Dutch Harbor, Anchorage, Seward and Kodiak.
+Experience this history in person on an eight-day excursion through Unalaska/Port of Dutch Harbor, Anchorage, Seward, and Kodiak.

 Take a paddling tour or a water taxi to North Beach in Caines Head State Recreation Area.
 From there, it’s about two miles of easy hiking to the WWII-era Fort McGilvray, which is still open to exploration.
-Once you return to town, consider a visit to the Alaska SeaLife Center, an animal rehabilitation facility where you can have close-up encounters with seals, sea lions, seabirds, otters and other aquatic wildlife native to nearby Kenai Fjords National Park.
-If you can extend your trip, consider taking another day in Seward for a day cruise into the park and a visit to nearby Exit Glacier.
+Once you return to town, consider a visit to the Alaska SeaLife Center, an animal rehabilitation facility where you can have close-up encounters with seals, sea lions, seabirds, sea otters, and other aquatic wildlife native to Alaska.
+If you can extend your trip, consider taking another day in Seward for a day cruise into Kenai Fjords National Park, where you will see other WWII ruins along the coastline, and a visit to nearby Exit Glacier.

 Kodiak has two treasures of World War II history, and they’re located right next to each other.
 The first is Fort Abercrombie State Historical Park, 182 acres of temperate rainforest dotted with WWII fortifications joined by rustic footpaths.
 The second is the Kodiak Military History Museum, a volunteer-run project that contains a number of military artifacts dating as far back as World War II, many of which are still in working order and meant to be handled.